pschool-in/curriculum/content/grammar/parts-of-speech-2.md

 Which do you like better, tea *or* coffee?
 Please read the instructions *and* follow them.
 That girl is not only the topper,*but also* very humble.
-The rooster *is* crowing so loudly.
+The rooster *and* the hens live in the same coop.
 ```